 Once you squeeze it open you will reveal a gelatinous pack that carries a juicy and sweet-tasting fruit.
 The seeds are crunchy and can taste sour.

-Lanzones is incredibly rich in minerals, vitamins, and nutrients and was used for its medicinal and anti-inflammatory properties.
-They are usually in season from August to December.
+Lanzones are incredibly rich in minerals, vitamins, and nutrients and are used for their medicinal and anti-inflammatory properties.

 The Longan